Volume 9, Issue 09 (September 2017): ‘Diverse and Enduring Terrorist Threat‘

 Beyond Indonesia, Marguerite Borelli takes a critical look at the efforts of ASEAN (Association of Southeast Asian Nations) to counter the persistent terrorist threat in the region.
 ASEAN has developed a substantive counter-terrorism arsenal since the September 11 attacks, and has served as a viable forum on counter-terrorism issues.
 However, while substantive, its arsenal still remains insufficient.
 She highlights the counter-terrorism insufficiencies created by structural factors and the lack of preventative counter-terrorism measures within the current framework.
 She argues that ASEAN’s lack of responsiveness to contemporary developments and a general lack of political appetite for collective security and responsibility in the region have prevented it from acting as a driving force and an architect of regional counter-terrorism.
 There is however a strong impetus for regional cooperation and collaboration given the transnational nature of the terrorist threat and problems linked to returning IS fighters from the Middle East and Marawi City.

-Commentaries / Conflict and Stability / Country and Region Studies / East Asia and Asia Pacific / Southeast Asia and ASEAN / Terrorism Studies
+Conflict and Stability / Counter Terrorist Trends and Analyses / Country and Region Studies / East Asia and Asia Pacific / Southeast Asia and ASEAN / Terrorism Studies